jasmith79/playlister/README.md

 ## Using Playlister

-Fire up the Terminal app on your platform of choice and navigate to wherever you put Playlister. type
+Fire up the Terminal app on your platform of choice. type

-`python3 playlister.py /path/to/exported/itunes/playlists/xml/ -v`
+`playlister /path/to/exported/itunes/playlists/xml/ -v`

 and watch a bunch of stuff get printed to the terminal while it does its thing.
 Now you can open your playlists in a program that has no knowledge of iTunes® format and play them.
 If you want to